Meniscus transplant

 A meniscus transplant or meniscal transplant is a transplant of the meniscus of the knee, which separates the thigh bone (femur) from the lower leg bone (tibia).
 The worn or damaged meniscus is removed and is replaced with a new one from a donor.
 The meniscus to be transplanted is taken from a cadaver, and, as such, is known as an allograft.
 Meniscal transplantation is technically difficult, as it must be sized accurately for each person, positioned properly and secured to the tibial plateau.
-As of 2012, only a few surgeons have significant volume of experience in meniscus transplantation worldwide.
+Its success also depends on donor compatibility, stability of the transplant, and long-term health of the underlying articular cartilage.